Centra Benefits Home Health Care in SW Fort Worth/Burleson, TX

 Communication With the Physician

-The agency communicates regularly with the ordering physician regarding the patient's progress, any changes in clinical status, and needs for updated orders.
-Families do not need to manage this communication independently — the agency handles clinical coordination.
+The agency communicates regularly with the ordering physician about the patient's progress, any changes in clinical status, and needs for updated orders.
+Families do not need to manage this communication independently.
+Clinical coordination is handled by the agency — including notifications to the physician when a patient's condition changes between scheduled visits.

 Home Care Options Beyond Skilled Services — Personal Care and Long-Term Support

-Some families begin with skilled nursing covered through Centra Benefits and then realize their loved one also needs ongoing personal care support — bathing, dressing, meal preparation, companionship, and light housekeeping — that goes beyond what a skilled nursing benefit covers.
+Some families begin with Centra Benefits home health care covering skilled nursing and therapy, then realize their loved one also needs ongoing personal care support — bathing, dressing, meal preparation, companionship, and light housekeeping — that goes beyond what a skilled nursing benefit covers.

-Personal care and companion care services are typically not covered by commercial insurance as a home health benefit, but they are available on a private-pay basis.
-Many families use long-term care insurance to fund ongoing personal care when it is not covered by health insurance.
-For families weighing whether long-term care insurance is worth it, the answer often becomes clearer when they see the out-of-pocket cost of extended in-home personal care — which can range from $20 to $35 per hour in the SW Fort Worth area, depending on the level of care required.
+Personal care and companion care services are typically not covered by commercial insurance as a home health benefit.
+However, they are available on a private-pay basis or through long-term care insurance.
+Many families use long-term care insurance to fund ongoing personal care when it is not covered by their health plan.
+In the SW Fort Worth and Burleson area, private-pay personal care typically ranges from $20 to $35 per hour depending on the level of care required.

 Why Families in Hidden Creek, Briar Meadow, and the Burleson Area Choose Joint Commission Accredited Home Care

-Families throughout the Burleson area — from Rendon and Joshua Farms to Hidden Creek and Summer Creek — have access to multiple home care providers.
-Here is what distinguishes a Joint Commission Accredited agency from the alternatives when Centra Benefits home health care is being considered:
+Families throughout the Burleson area — from Rendon and Joshua Farms to Hidden Creek, Summer Creek, and Briar Meadow — have access to multiple home care providers.
+Here is what distinguishes a Joint Commission Accredited agency when Centra Benefits home health care is being considered for a family member.

 - RN-led care model — every care plan is developed and supervised by a Registered Nurse Director of Nursing